vectordotdev/vector/rfcs/2021-10-14-9811-vrl-performance.md

 ### Out of scope

+Out of scope are:

+- improvements to the build time of Vrl (mainly caused by lalrpop).
-Out of scope are changes to improve the functionality of Vrl.
+- changes to improve the functionality of Vrl.

 ## Pain